All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 And I'll bet you they'd be happy to see you.

-They might think they wouldn't be, but after a while they'd be happy.
+They might think they wouldn't be, but after a while, they'd be happy.

-From uh Washington, D.C., with today's smartphones, more people are taking their work and personal lives wherever they go, even to the toilet.
+From Washington, D.C., with today's smartphones, more people are taking their work and personal lives wherever they go, even to the toilet.

 More than 90% of people between 28 and 35 will return a call or text while sitting on the toilet.